-This observable measures the electrical level slicer noise and is defined as the minimum of three individual PAM level LTP values, where LTP_i for each PAM level is defined as the average of the peak histogram height of neighboring PAM levels divided by the minimum histogram height between them.
+The overall LTP is defined as the minimum of three individual LTP_i values, where LTP_i for each PAM level is defined as the average of the peak histogram height of neighboring PAM levels divided by the minimum histogram height between them.

-LTP is encoded as U16 in units of 1/256 dB.
+LTP is measured in dB and numerically represented as U16 in units of 1/256 dB.
 When the minimum histogram height between PAM levels is zero the LTP value is encoded as FFFFh.
 Finite LTP values greater than 255.996 dB are encoded as FFFEh.